vinceskahan/v5wiki/registry.md

 ## How does it work?

-Each time weeWX starts, or once per week if weeWX has been running, the StationRegistry service sends a JSON string to the registry.
+Each time WeeWX starts, or once a day if WeeWX has been running, the `StationRegistry` service sends a JSON string to the registry.

 Stations are identified by a URL.
 If you register multiple stations, each must have its own URL.
 URLs that are not publicly accessible are OK, but in that case no capture is possible.

-The map is updated periodically to show new stations.

 Captures are made of each `station_url` periodically.

 Stations that have not contacted the registry within 30 days will be removed from the listing.

 ## What information is sent to the registry?